-Entryways to other worlds are hidden in DC alleys.
+Entryways to other worlds are hidden in DC’s hidden art galleries.
 The Capitol is booming with cultural experiences that transport us to different countries and times – from world-renowned museums, to grungy modern performance art spaces.

-It’s full of hidden galleries, trinkets and treasures to discover, and inspiring spaces that aren’t populated with gigantic crowds– a welcome change from many better known hot spots around the city.
+It’s full of hidden galleries, trinkets and treasures to discover, and inspiring spaces that aren’t populated with gigantic crowds– a welcome change from better known hot spots around the city.
 These “secret” art galleries not only make for interesting and offbeat evenings that don’t break the bank, but give you new experiences and anecdotes to use at next week’s networking event.

 The Hamiltonian Gallery